PCSDA.org

 Education

 Seventh-day Adventist Education is a remarkable system of education that began in 1872 and has grown to be the second largest Christian educational system worldwide.
 Presently in North America there are over 1000 elementary and secondary schools and 15 colleges and universities serving 65,000 students.
-The Potomac Conference Corporation operates 20 schools educating over 1,700 students, Pre-K through 12th grade.
+The Potomac Conference Corporation operates over 15 schools educating over 1,700 students, Pre-K through 12th grade.
 It is our objective to provide top quality education through passionate Christian educators for the glory of Jesus Christ.

 Education Forms